makenn2000/Pacman/README.md

 Assignment for MIT

-this was creating thinking through passing arguments to funtions, looping an array, and arrays in Memory.
+this was created by thinking through passing arguments to functions, looping an array, and arrays in Memory.